 Although not obvious from the title, this collection of images is restricted to animal photos only.
 The album covers all of the safari destinations we’ve visited, namely the Ruaha, Selous & Katavi regions of Tanzania, the Masai Mara in Kenya, and South Luangwa & Lower Zambezi in Zambia, even though Zambia is generally regarded as a southern rather than an East African country.

 Complementing the East African animals set, this album only features photos of birds.
-It includes all the aforementioned safari destinations as well as the Gambia in West Africa.
+It includes all the aforementioned safari destinations as well as the Gambia in West Africa and a couple of images from Uganda.
 It does not include Bird Island as that destination warrants its own dedicated album.
 Obviously with the bird life in Africa being so diverse, this relatively small collection of images barely scratches the surface of what I’ve seen and photographed.

 Given the shear number of times we’ve visited Bird Island over the past twenty or so years, it seemed only appropriate to feature some of the thousands of photos I’ve taken there in a specific location-based ‘collections’ album of its own.
 Apart from a couple of turtle and giant tortoise photos, this set is all about the birds that make this tiny Indian Ocean island their home.
 Some are resident species and others are migratory, only dropping in for a few weeks each year.